 I just attended a meeting where the school psychologist stated “This child’s skills have plateaued”.
 Such old and erroneous information!
 Even with the scientific evident to the contrary, some professional continue to propagate this brain science myth.
 This is a dangerous myth.
 It sets a mindset that lowers a team’s expectations for a child’s continued learning across all skills.

 Knowing where and how a child is functioning is the only way to provide first: optimal visual access and second: build visual skills.
 We move from current functioning, determine the next steps and create goals and objective for improvement.
-The CVI Range provides us with an assessment tool to measures that improvement.

 Here are some resources that I shared with that psychologist, parents and the team:

 Psychology Today: Brain Plasticity in Older Adults https://www.psychologytoday.com/blog/iage/201304/brain-plasticity-in-older-adults

 Dr. Lofti Merabet Looking Inside the Adaptive Brain